 A minor summit in the Monte Rosa group, anyhow the climb is a must for those looking for a simple itinerary on a fine mountain.
 The climb is rather easy, but involves a full glacier's equipment.
 Lys Glacier has several crevasses - often hidden in early summer - so it is necessary to cross it by proceeding enroped.

-Route description - The approach to Corno Nero starts from either Capanna Gnifetti m.
+The approach to Corno Nero starts from either Capanna Gnifetti m.
 3611 or Rifugio Mantova m.
 3470.
 From the shelters – Rifugio Mantova or Capanna Gnifetti – gain the starting point of the Lys Glacier, which begins behind Capanna Gnifetti.
 Enter the glacier and follow it at first diagonally to the left (toward North-East) along a steep ramp, then toward North rising on moderate ice-slopes, never too away from the steep slopes of Piramide Vincent.
-In some sections the route presents a few passages between wide crevasses.
+In some sections the glacier presents a few passages between wide crevasses.
 Continue always along the track, usually present in summer, heading to the Colle del Lys.
-After passing a series of irregular slopes, the itinerary gets the snowy basin below the Balmenhorn at about 4000 m. with the statue of Christ under which it's located the little bivouac.
-About 100 metres before the Colle del Lys leave the main track and turn right heading to the stunning pyramid of the Corno Nero and getting the base of a steep snow slide (45°).
-Climb the slope ending nearby the summit and then follow the brief airy summit crest on snow and blocks to the Madonnina on the narrow top.
-Descent: reversing the route
+After passing a series of irregular slopes, the itinerary gets the snowy basin below the Balmenhorn at about 4000 m. with the statue of Christ on its summit, below which it's located the little Bivacco Felice Giordano.

 Rope, helmet, ice-axe, crampons, full glacier gear.